matdombrock/Tidalua/README.md

 By default, an oscillator does not use an amplitude envelope at all.

-The amplitude envelope will be applied to the oscillator only after it's been enabled by the `atk_rel` function.
+The amplitude envelope will be applied to the oscillator only after it's been enabled by the `env` function.

 For an amplitude envelope to work, the note must be triggered only once then allowed to play out.